 Trash & Recycling

 Garbage pickup is twice weekly on Tuesdays and Fridays.
-(During the Thanksgiving holiday, Friday's service is picked up on Saturday.)

 The residential garbage charge is currently $16.25 per month and is billed by the Finance Department on the same bill as the sewer charge.
 Contact the Finance Department at 251-981-6096 to establish a new service or to report issues relative to your garbage and recycling service.

 Recycle pickup is divided into 2 zones.
 Each zone receives pickup every other week on Wednesday.

 Please refer to the zone map for recycling pick-up zones and the calendar on this page for the weekly schedule for trash or recycling pick-up dates.

 When referring to the Zone Map, Zone 1 = Gray, and Zone 2 = Blue.

 Printable Recycling 2022 Calendar (PDF) (Dates around holidays are subject to change.)